britram/rains-prototype/draft-trammell-rains-protocol.md

 All RAINS servers MUST implement ECDSA-256 and ECDSA-384.

-[EDITOR'S NOTE: make sure this is appropriately modern, check work in CURDLE.]

 ### Hash-chain based revocation {#hash-chain-rev}

 Hash-chain based revocation allows a signature (and the Assertion, Shard, or